-- (1) Any activities permitted to be performed at the ASF by an Advanced Practice Professional or Allied Health Professional shall be performed only in collaboration with or under the supervision or direction of a Supervising/Collaborating Physician. - (2) Advanced Practice Professionals and Allied Health Professionals may function in the ASF only so long as (i) they are supervised by a Supervising/Collaborating Physician who is currently appointed to the Medical Staff, and (ii) they have a written supervision or collaboration agreement with Supervising/Collaborating Physician.
-In addition, should the Medical Staff appointment or clinical privileges of the Supervising/Collaborating Physician be revoked or terminated, the clinical privileges of the Advanced Practice Professional or the scope of practice of the Allied Health Professional shall be automatically the individual will be supervised by relinquished (unless another Supervising/Collaborating Physician appointed to the Medical Staff). - (3) As a condition of clinical privileges or a scope of practice, an Advanced Practice Professional or Allied Health Professional and the Supervising/Collaborating Physician must provide the ASF with a copy of any written supervision or collaboration agreement that may be required by the state as well as notice of any revisions or modifications that are made to any such agreements between them.
-This notice must be provided to Medical Staff Services within three days of any such change.

-(4) Except as set forth below, the Supervising/Collaborating Physician shall be notified of a concern related to clinical competence, performance, and/or professional conduct that involves any Advanced Practice Professional or Allied Health Professional with whom the physician has a supervisory or collaborative relationship.
-Notification to the Supervising/Collaborating Physician as described in this Section is not required, or may be delayed, if the Medical Director conducting the review determine that notification would be inconsistent with a fair and effective review.
-Without limiting the foregoing, the Supervising/Collaborating Physician will be copied on all correspondence that an Advanced Practice Professional or Allied Health Professional receives from the The Medical Director and/or may be invited to participate in any meetings or interventions.
+- (1) Any activities permitted to be performed at the Hospital by an Advanced Practice Professional or Allied Health Professional shall be performed only in collaboration with or under the supervision or direction of a Supervising/Collaborating Physician. - Advanced Practice Professionals and Allied Health Professionals may function in (2) the Hospital only so long as (i) they are supervised by a Supervising/Collaborating Physician who is currently appointed to the Medical Staff, and (ii) they have a supervision collaboration agreement or Supervising/Collaborating Physician.
+In addition, should the Medical Staff appointment or clinical privileges of the Supervising/Collaborating Physician be revoked or terminated, the clinical privileges of the Advanced Practice Professional or the scope of practice of the Allied Health Professional shall be automatically will be relinquished (unless the individual supervised by Supervising/Collaborating Physician appointed to the Medical Staff). - (3) As a condition of clinical privileges or a scope of practice, an Advanced Practice Professional or Allied Health Professional and the Supervising/Collaborating Physician must provide the Hospital with a copy of any written supervision or collaboration agreement that may be required by the state as well as notice of any revisions or modifications that are made to any such agreements between them.
+This notice must be provided to Medical Staff Services within three days of any such change. - (4) Except as set forth below, the Supervising/Collaborating Physician shall be notified of a concern related to clinical competence, performance, and/or professional conduct that involves any Advanced Practice Professional or Allied Health Professional with whom the physician has a supervisory or collaborative relationship.
+Notification to the Supervising/Collaborating Physician as described in this Section is not required, or may be delayed, if the Medical Staff Leaders conducting the review determine that notification would be inconsistent with a fair and effective review.
+Without limiting the foregoing, the Supervising/Collaborating Physician will be copied on all correspondence that an Advanced Practice Professional or Allied Health Professional receives from the Medical Staff Leaders and/or may be invited to participate in any meetings or interventions.
 The Supervising/Collaborating Physician shall maintain all such information in a confidential manner.